 Best for: Readability and SEO

-Why we like this website optimization tool: Yoast SEO can help you improve your website's on-page SEO.
-It not only analyzes the readability of your text — it also analyzes its SEO.
-That means you'll get suggestions for:
+Historically, Yoast SEO has helped me improve my website‘s on-page SEO.
+It not only analyzes the readability of the text — it also analyzes its SEO.
+That means I’ll get suggestions for:

-While some platforms like CMS Hub will include these SEO recommendations automatically as you write, other platforms like WordPress, Magento, Drupal, TYPO3, and Neos CMS don't.
+While some platforms like Content Hub will include these SEO recommendations automatically as I write, other platforms like WordPress, Magento, Drupal, TYPO3, and Neos CMS don't.

 12. SEMrush SEO Content Template